nathaliehsieh/scDrug2/README.md

 ### Single-Cell Data Analysis

-**Single-Cell Data Analysis** takes the scRNA-seq data in a 10x-Genomics-formatted mtx directory or a CSV file as input, and outputs a Scanpy Anndata object `scanpyobj.h5ad`, the UMAP `umap_cluster.png` and differentially expressed genes (DEGs) `cluster_DEGs.csv` of the clustering result, and a gene expression profile (GEP) file `GEP.txt`.
+**Single-Cell Data Analysis** takes the scRNA-seq data in a 10x-Genomics-formatted mtx directory or a CSV file as input, performs fundamental data analysis, and outputs a Scanpy Anndata object `scanpyobj.h5ad`, the UMAP `umap_cluster.png` and differentially expressed genes (DEGs) `cluster_DEGs.csv` of the clustering result, and a gene expression profile (GEP) file `GEP.txt`.

 Optionally, **Single-Cell Data Analysis** carries out batch correction, cell type annotation and Gene Set Enrichment Analysis (GSEA), and provides additional UMAPs showing batch effects and cell type (`umap_batch.png` and `umap_cell_type.png`), and the GSEA result `GSEA_results.csv`.
+For cell type annotation, we use [scMatch: a single-cell gene expression profile annotation tool using reference datasets](https://github.com/asrhou/scMatch).

 Furthermore, **Single-Cell Data Analysis** can take previously produced Anndata as input and apply sub-clustering on specified clusters.